|Alaska’s Native Corporations

 Doyon's mission is to continually enhance its position as a financially strong Native corporation in order to promote the economic and social well being of its shareholders and future shareholders, to strengthen the Native way of life, and to protect and enhance its land and resources.

 Koniag has land holdings across the Alaska Peninsula, Kodiak Island and Afognak Island.
-Koniag's original share of the ANCSA settlement was $23 million, 800 acres of land and the "subsurface estate" of approximately 900,000 acres.
+Koniag's original share of the ANCSA settlement was $24 million, 800 acres of land and the "subsurface estate" of approximately 900,000 acres.
 Koniag was incorporated on June 23, 1972, to manage the land and financial assets on behalf of the corporation’s approximately 3,400 Alutiiq shareholders who originated from the Kodiak Archipelago.
 The corporation is headquartered in Kodiak and also maintains an office in Anchorage.
-The number of shareholders has grown to approximately 3,600.
+In 2013, the number of shareholders has grown to approximately 3,850.

 Koniag's approach to business has evolved to meet new challenges, expanding opportunities and the needs of its shareholders.
 Koniag Development Corporation, a wholly owned subsidiary of Koniag, operates as Koniag's business arm, managing most of the corporation’s real estate holdings and business operations, including oversight of nearly a dozen subsidiaries.